‘Why does freedom have to come with layers?’ Black, queer residents speak out about identity in Seattle

 ST: Growing up feeling silenced, is there any other part of yourself you feel needs to be drawn out?

 Tirrell: I just want to make sure when I’m walking in the building that I no longer leave parts of myself behind.
 That’s what I’m working on and that is so difficult.
-It’s the fear of, “What people are going to think?” and “What’s going to happen?” and “What is my family going to think?” and “What is this person going to think?” and “Does this make me a bad person?”
+It’s the fear of, “What are people going to think?” and “What’s going to happen?” and “What is my family going to think?” and “What is this person going to think?” and “Does this make me a bad person?”
 No, it makes you human.

 ST: If you could, what would you go back and tell little Dani?